Skip to Content

 There is also a Museum Card that gives access to 6 of the most popular museums in Barcelona.
 So do your research and see if and which card makes sense for you, depending on your interests.

-Good to know: These passes not only save you money but make it really easy to book fast-track tickets to the most popular attractions in one place.
-Furthermore, the tickets are digital so you don’t have to waste your time once you get there!
+Good to know: These passes not only save you money but make it easy to book fast-track tickets to the most popular attractions in one go.
+Furthermore, all tickets are digital.

 3. Avoid High Season, Bank Holidays, and School Breaks